exakat/exakat/docs/Rules.rst

 * Cast the values to integer before comparing
 * Compute the difference, and keep it below a threshold
+* Use the gmp or the bc extension to handle high precision numbers
+* Change the 'precision' directive of PHP : ini_set('precision', 30) to make number larger
+* Multiply by a power of ten, before casting to integer for the comparison
+* Use floor(), ceil() or round() to compare the numbers, with a specific precision

 +-------------+-----------------------------------------------------------------------------------------------------+
 | Short name  | Type/NoRealComparison                                                                               |